Updated: Apr 11

-For the next installment of the Pro Insight Q&A series, presented by Babcock Hoops, we have NBA Global Academy guard Joshua Giddey, from Melbourne, Australia:
+For the next installment of the Pro Insight Q&A series, we present NBA Global Academy guard Joshua Giddey, from Melbourne, Australia:

 Joshua Giddey: So I was back home in Melbourne, Australia.
 I played for my club team, the Melbourne Tigers.
 I didn’t make any state teams or anything like that, I didn’t represent my state or country until I was 17 years old.
 I wasn’t really known, then I came up to the Academy and that’s kind of where I’ve made a name for myself, I guess.